Rogie Vachon: Detroit Red Wings

 Vachon became a restricted free agent following the 1977–78 season and signed with the Detroit Red Wings.
 The five-year deal paid Vachon $1.9 million and made him the league's highest paid goaltender.
 Vachon struggled from the beginning in Detroit.
 In his first game, he managed just nine saves against 14 shots in a game Detroit lost 5–4.
 As the year wore on, things did not improve for Vachon.
 Red Wings coach Bobby Kromm told Sports Illustrated: "When we signed Vachon, we thought we'd improved our club and give ourselves as good a 1-2 goaltending punch as there was in hockey.
 But it hasn't worked out that way."
 Further complicating things was the distraction that Vachon's signing created for the hockey club.
 Because he was a restricted free agent, the Red Wings were required to give compensation to the Los Angeles Kings, Vachon's former club.
 An arbitrator ruled that young centre Dale McCourt, whom the Red Wings had selected first overall in the 1977 NHL amateur draft, would go to the Kings.
 McCourt, who had led the Red Wings in scoring as a rookie in the 1977–78 season, refused to report to Los Angeles and sued the league.

 In his first season with the Wings, Vachon allowed a goal more per game than he had the previous season, and in his second season he continued to struggle, posting numbers below his career averages.
 To his credit, he gained the distinction of recording the Red Wings' first victory in their new home, the Joe Louis Arena.
+He requested a trade after the season ended.